-1. Assess Your Current Performance
+2. Assess Your Current Performance

 The assessment will also reveal your social media platforms with the most audience engagement.
 For example, if your Instagram gets more engagement and generates more leads, you should prioritize creating more Instagram content.

 You can also use insights gathered from your successful content to improve your underperforming content.
 If you start social media content creation without assessing your existing content, you could repeat content mistakes and keep receiving subpar results.

-2. Set Your Goals
+3. Set Your Goals

-Brand awareness, authority, and reputation
+- Brand awareness, authority, and reputation

-SEO and online leads
+- SEO and online leads

-Product visibility and sales
+- Product visibility and sales

 For instance, if your goal is to increase brand awareness, reputation, and sales, you can post user-generated content, such as positive customer reviews on social media.
-According to a BrightLocal study, 73% of customers trust a business more when they see positive reviews.
+According to a BrightLocal survey, 73% of customers trust a business more when they see positive reviews.